APC I1307K and Colorectal Cancer

 In 1997, a Johns Hopkins research team found an inherited genetic mutation called APC I1307K.
 Adenomatous polyposis coli (APC) is a gene that suppresses tumor growth.
 If the APC gene is defective, it makes the gene unstable and more susceptible to additional changes that may lead to colon and rectal cancers.

 The APC I1307K mutation is primarily found in people of Ashkenazi Jewish heritage (Jews of Eastern European or Russian ancestry).
-Researchers believe that 6 percent of Ashkenazi Jews carry this gene mutation, making them at a significantly higher risk for developing colon and rectal cancers.
+Researchers believe that 6 percent of Ashkenazi Jews carry this gene mutation, and that people with this mutation have twice the lifetime risk of colorectal cancer compared to those who do not.

 Many symptoms of colon and rectal cancers are also symptoms of other colon diseases.
 Therefore, it is important to see an experienced gastroenterologist who can perform the necessary tests and make an accurate diagnosis.